-A quick guide to Occupational Health
+A Quick Guide To Occupational Health

-The goals, or objectives, of an Occupational Health professional, could be summarised as:
+Of course, they would be correct in citing there’s much more to their profession than this, but the goals, or objectives, of an Occupational Health professional, could be summarised as:

 - Identify and prevent work-related illnesses.